coderatiiita/what-is-my-IP/README.md

 # whatismyIP

-It magically tells your IP address.
-Voila!
+A tiny web page that tells you your public IP address.

+## Features

+* Displays the detected IP address.
+* **Copy IP** button to quickly copy the address to your clipboard.
+* Shows your approximate location (city and country).